RBVI/stringApp/doc_automation.md

 `string add nodes query="cdk1"`

+Adds `cdk1` and its interaction edges to any proteins in the `current` network.

 [List of commands](#list-of-commands) - [List of Modify existing network commands](#modify-existing-network)

 ## Make STRING network

 `string make string`

-Sets the network as a STRING network.
+Sets the network as a STRING network recognizable by the stringApp.
 This assumes that the network was originally derived from STRING and has all of the necessary STRING columns.

 ### Arguments

 - `network` (optional) *String* Default: `current`

    Specifies a network by name, or by SUID if the prefix `SUID:` is used.
 The keyword `CURRENT`, or a blank value can also be used to specify the current network.

-### Example

-`string make string network="current"`

 [List of commands](#list-of-commands) - [List of Modify existing network commands](#modify-existing-network)